churritzu/EarthquakesFeed/README.md

-###Earthquakes Feed
+#Earthquakes Feed

 This is an application to take all global and/or local ground motion with updated "real time data", still in development so feel free to comment or support

 ##How to use
-For the moment is only in Command Interface for windows, mac and linux and it is necessary to have installed python (windows)
+For the moment is only in Command Interface for windows, mac and linux and it's necessary to have installed python 3.5 or above.

 ###Windows:
-    Doble click on earthfeed.py
+> if you are using the file explorer only doble clicked on the file earthfeed.py. (if a popup appear select the python option)
+> if you are in the command prompt or in the new power shell only go to the directory containing the downloaded files and type: c:\yourfiles\EarthquakesFeed\>earthfeeds.py

 ###MacOs/Linux:
     1.-Open a terminal/Bash go to the proyect folder and type: